Authored by the expert who managed and guided the team behind the Denmark Property Pack

 What sources have we used to write this blog article?

-Whether it's in our blog articles or the market analyses included in our property pack about Denmark, we always rely on the strongest methodology we can … and we don't throw out numbers at random.
+Whether it’s in our blog articles or the market analyses included in our property pack about Denmark, we always rely on the strongest methodology we can, and we don’t throw out numbers at random.

 We also aim to be fully transparent, so below we’ve listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-| Source | Why it's authoritative | How we used it |
+| Source | Why this source is reliable | How we used it |

 |---|---|---|

-| Statistics Denmark (Sales of real property) | Denmark's official statistics agency with complete transaction records. | We used it as the baseline for national price direction and property category splits.
-We treat it as the primary source when other datasets disagree. |
+| Statistics Denmark, Sales of real property | It is Denmark’s official statistics agency. | We used it to anchor the national price trend.
+We treated it as the strongest source for official transaction-based price growth. |

 Get the full checklist for your due diligence in Denmark